Our Team

 Organizers Alliance (NOA) for eight years.
 She leads a national Native training and organizing

-network which supports tribes, traditional societies, and community groups – urban and
+network which supports Tribes, traditional societies, and community groups – urban and

 reservation – in organizing grassroots political power to achieve Native sovereignty and racial